Happy Eve of St. Agnes Day! The sun has come up, the earth is still turning, and life goes on in these United States.

-Today is, according to legend, the 1717th anniversary of the martyrdom of St. Agnes of Rome, patron saint of young girls and defender of the chaste.
+Today is, according to legend, the 1718th anniversary of the eve of the martyrdom of St. Agnes of Rome, patron saint of young girls and defender of the chaste.
 Brutally murdered in AD 304 at the order of the Emperor Diocletian, stories of her sweetness and steadfastness in the face of vile injustice spread soon after her death, and she was canonized at an uncertain date, but probably not long thereafter.

 I’ve written about John Keats, and about The Eve of St. Agnes on Ricochet a few times over the past decade.
-Here’s a post on the subject from two years ago today.
+Here’s a post on the subject from three years ago.
 (Regarding the weather report referenced in the post?
 When I look out my window today, same same WRT the chill, the owls, the hares and the flock.
 Not a bit different.
 Sigh):

 The young virgin known as Agnes was martyred for her faith today.
 Beautiful in looks and spirit, she had captured the attention of Phocus, son of the Prefect Sempronius, and when she rejected his advances, saying that she was already betrothed to one even more powerful, Phocus revealed her to the authorities as a Christian.
 She was arrested and led to the temple of the Vestal Virgins, where she refused to comply with pagan practice and was threatened with rape.
 She was then led, naked through the streets to a house of ill-repute where all those who attempted to assault her were struck blind by protective and avenging angels.

 Next, still professing her love for Christ, she was tried as a witch, was found guilty, and was taken to the stake so that she could be burned; however the bundles of sticks could not be set alight, and so her executioner took out his sword and struck off her head.